SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 1. If there is a configuration file, and the value is defined in the file, use this.
 2. If the value is defined in an environment variable, use this.
 3. Use built-in defaults if available

+## Database
+Information that the bot gets will be stored in a database.

+When the bot starts up it will check if the database can be found (using the provided connection string).
+If the database can't be found the program will create a new empty database and add all Room Owners to the Bot Owners permission group.